Perfect Easy Apple Beignets

 There are so many ways to preserve your apples and if you have an apple tree you probably have some favourite ways.

 - Canning: Applesauce, apple pie filling or apple butter.
 (These should be pressure canned as it won't have enough sugar or acidity to safely water bath can.)

 - Dehydrating: Apple chips are a great project to do with kids and a kid friendly snack that my daughter loves.

 - Freezing: Make juice by washing apples to remove any dirt and germs.
 Then run them through the juicer and freeze in 1 or 2 liter containers for fresh juice through the winter.
 Apple pies can be made and then frozen before baking.
 You can also prep and freeze sliced apples for use in baking later in the year.

 I'd love to know any other ways any of you like to keep your apples, let me know below if you have any favourite or creative ways of using a whole trees worth of apples!

 If you have an apple tree and aren't sure of the type, there are a few good websites that will help you ID your apples like Apple Name.

-These are: Easy, light, delicious, quick, and addictive.
-These beautiful French Beignets are light as a cloud inside with a delicately crispy outside and you can dress them up with powdered sugar, granulated sugar or dip them in maple syrup ’cause we’re Canadian 😉
+These beignets are easy, light, delicious, quick, and addictive.
+Beautiful French beignets are light as a cloud inside with a delicately crispy outside.
+Dress them up with powdered sugar or granulated sugar or dip them in maple syrup like we do in Canada!

 Apple Beignets (Apple Fritters)